Website-Accessibility-for-business

 • Captions and transcripts make videos accessible for those who cannot hear the audio as well as those who watch the video on mute.

-• Alternative text for images benefit people using screen readers, as well as those with slow internet connections or who prefer to browse without images.
+• Alternative text for images benefits people using screen readers, as well as those with slow internet connections or who prefer to browse without images.

 Thankfully the Web Content Accessibility Guideline (WCAG) provides businesses with guidelines to follow.
 However, even with guidelines, important elements to creating more web-accessible content are still missing.
 Within the last four years, accessible websites had common WCAG 2 (Web Content Accessibility Guidelines 2) homepage failure types, including the following: